 - CMS: 2014 ICD-10-CM and GEMs

-The Centers for Medicare and Medicaid Services (CMS) has developed a bidirectional crosswalk, referred to as the General Equivalence Mappings (GEMs), between ICD-9-CM and ICD-10-CM/PCS.
+The Centers for Medicare and Medicaid Services (CMS) provides electronic files for ICD-10-CM code.
+Althought not recommended to use independently, CMS has developed a bidirectional crosswalk, referred to as the General Equivalence Mappings (GEMs), between ICD-9-CM and ICD-10-CM/PCS.
 There are GEMs for over 99 percent of all ICD-10-CM codes and for 100 percent of the ICD-10-PCS codes.